 Are you on the hunt for unbiased Chanson Miracle MAX Royale reviews?
 Well, you’re in the right place.
-I’m your host, Hercules, and I created this site (AWMS) to save you time and deliver you in-depth, honest water ionizer reviews that you can trust.
+I’m your host, Pete, and I created this site (AWMS) to save you time and deliver you in-depth, honest water ionizer reviews that you can trust.

 In today’s guide, I share my comprehensive Chanson Miracle MAX Royale review as a continuation of yesterday’s Miracle MAX Plus review.
 What’s the difference between the MAX Plus and the Royale?
 The main difference is the Royale is an under-counter ionizer while the MAX Plus is a countertop ionizer.